 Oh and if you love digital stamps and freebies, and you aren’t a regular reader of the Free Digital Stamps blog, you need to be!
 Every day you will find a list of links to digital freebies all over the internet (including here, of course, but tons of other places with artists much more talented than I!).

-Tags: .jpg, 1900, animal, bw, children, clown, Cowardly Lion, daily public domain, digi-stamp, digi-stamps, digital stamp, digital stamps, Dorothy, DPD, fantasy, Glinda, Good Witch of the North, illustration, image, L. Frank Baum, lady, line drawing, lion, Munchkins, new items, new stamps, Oz, PD, png, public domain, Saturday Digital Feebie, scarecrow, SDF, stamp set, store new, Tin Woodman, Toto, Victorian, Wicked Witch of the West, William Wallace Denslow, witch, woman, Wonderful Wizard of Oz
+Tags: animal, bw, children, clown, Cowardly Lion, digi-stamp, digi-stamps, digital stamp, digital stamps, Dorothy, fantasy, Glinda, Good Witch of the North, illustration, jpg, L. Frank Baum, lady, line drawing, lion, Munchkins, new items, new stamps, Oz, png, Saturday Digital Feebie, scarecrow, SDF, stamp set, store new, Tin Woodman, Toto, Victorian, Wicked Witch of the West, William Wallace Denslow, witch, woman, Wonderful Wizard of Oz